-The ideal fire regime should take into account the ideal community-level fire frequency (as set out in the preceding section), and the frequency needs of key fire response species and significant species.
+The ideal fire regime should consider the ideal community-level fire frequency (as set out in the preceding section), and the frequency needs of key fire response species and significant species.

-The regime should also take into account the needs of species that may influence the season, intensity, extent and type of fire or disturbance.
+The regime should also consider the needs of species that may influence the season, intensity, extent and type of fire or disturbance.

-It should also take into account the effect of fire management on issues identified in Step 4, including:
+It should also consider the effect of fire management on issues identified in Step 4, including:

 - drought-stressed vegetation

 - weeds and predators

 - changes to fuel levels from burning

 - alternatives to fire for improving ecological condition and reducing fuel

 - grazing and loss of regeneration

-- habitat linkages for key fauna species to each growth stage of the vegetation and the important structures within it (e.g. hollows)
+- habitat linkages for key fauna species to each growth stage of the vegetation and the important structures within it (eg hollows)

 - soil, water and air quality.